 Individuals engaged in university-sponsored activities that involve ionizing radiation sources or Class IIIB or Class IV lasers must comply with:

 All radiation-producing machines and laser systems used at or owned by the university must be:

-The VCR is the institutional official responsible for compliance with laws and regulations pertaining to the use of radiation and lasers.
-The VCR appoints a Radiation Safety Officer (RSO) in DRS who is responsible for implementing the campus radiation and laser safety program, and the VCR appoints the members of RLSC.
-The DRS, which reports to the OVCR, administers the campus radiation and laser safety program, provides training in radiation and laser safety, and supports the RLSC.
+The VCRI is the institutional official responsible for compliance with laws and regulations pertaining to the use of radiation and lasers.
+The VCRI appoints a Radiation Safety Officer (RSO) in DRS who is responsible for implementing the campus radiation and laser safety program, and the VCRI appoints the members of RLSC.
+The DRS, which reports to the OVCRI, administers the campus radiation and laser safety program, provides training in radiation and laser safety, and supports the RLSC.

 Faculty or staff must submit to DRS applications for authorization to use radioactive materials or registrations of X-ray or other radiation producing machines and of laser systems.
 The DRS has authority to review and approve proposals for procurement, use, and transfer of radiation sources and laser systems on behalf of the RLSC following guidelines approved by that committee.
 The RLSC reviews proposals deemed by the RSO or DRS to involve unusually hazardous uses of radiation sources or lasers.
 The RLSC or the RSO have the authority to permit, deny or revoke authorization for individuals to obtain and use radiation sources and may suspend any activity involving radiation or laser hazards that poses an immediate health hazard.